julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 - **Moon Planting & Harvesting**: Use the tea during waxing moons or new moon planting to align with lunar cycles
 - **Protection**: Place dried Artemisia near doors or windows for spiritual shielding

+For the full system of threshold protection, including where Artemisia fits in the sequence, see: **[The Herbal Home Protection Guide](/home-protection-herbal-rituals-guide/)**.

 ---

 ## How to Brew